 Each year the Senior Leadership Team meets to prepare the School Improvement Plan and this is subsequently presented to Trustees for consideration, challenge and approval.
 The plan is based upon the vision & strategic values agreed with Trustees & details academic targets that support strategic aims, as well as initiatives to further develop & enhance the school community.
 Objectives of the SLT are to ensure all round excellence within the school leading to the best possible education for students that enables them to achieve their full potential.

-The, safeguarding, welfare and happiness of students is a key value in relation to the conduct of the school in parallel with provision of good and fair working conditions for staff.
-Once agreed, management has the responsibility of delivering the plan and reporting progress on a regular basis to the various committees and ultimately the full Board.
-Trustees hold the senior leadership fully accountable for academic performance & wellbeing of staff & students.
+Progress toward achieving objectives within the SIP is reviewed at year end by an independent education professional on behalf of Trustees.
+This is reported to the full Board & informs future improvement strategies.
+Once these are agreed, management has the responsibility of delivering the plan and reporting progress on a regular basis through committees and ultimately the full Board.
+Trustees hold the senior leadership fully accountable for its achievement. academic performance & wellbeing of staff & students.
 To inform assessment a report is prepared for the Board by an independent consultant on progress of & achievement within the plan on an annual basis.